-This course explores aspects of satire, beginning with a clear definition of satire, and making distinctions between satire and other forms of humor (sarcasm, comedy, etc.) The course follows the history of satire in both England and America.
-Starting with the earliest writers and moving toward present-day writers, students are introduced to some of the greatest English and American satirists and their works (novels, short stories, essays, letters, etc.).
-Students analyze these works, both in writing and in class discussion, and dabble with the actual writing of satire.
+This course explores aspects of satire, beginning with a clear definition of satire and making distinctions between satire and other forms of humor, including sarcasm and comedy.
+The course follows the history of satire in both England and America.
+Starting with the earliest writers and moving toward present-day writers, students are introduced to some of the greatest English and American satirists and their works (novels, short stories, essays, and letters, among others).
+Students analyze these works, both in writing and in-class discussion, and dabble with the actual writing of satire.
 The overall goal for this course is for students to gain a better understanding of and appreciation for satire and its social and political role dating from the early 18th century to the present day.
 (Semester, .50 credit) Offered 2021-2022.